Skip to main content

 Frequently Asked Questions About Estate Planning

-If you are concerned with planning for your state, it is generally a good idea to consult with an estate planning lawyer North Kingstown, RI residents trust.
-Before your consultation, here are five frequently asked questions already answered for you about estate planning.
+If you are concerned with planning for your state, it is generally a good idea to discovery call with an estate planning lawyer North Kingstown, RI residents trust.
+Before your discovery call, here are five frequently asked questions already answered for you about estate planning.

 • What does estate planning entail?
 The details of estate planning vary depending on your assets.
 For many people, estate planning includes at the very least a will or trust to dictate how you want your assets used or divided when you pass away.
 Often estate planning also includes a durable power of attorney or medical power of attorney to protect your wishes should you become unable to make medical decisions for yourself.
 Estate planning can also include living wills or advance directives.
 Estate law is complex and there are many facets, so discussing your situation with a North Kingstown estate planning lawyer can help make sure you think through every aspect of your estate.